-Relocation of impurities under increasing recrystallization, is likely to become important in the deeper part of meteoric ice cores, where the ice temperature gets closer to the pressure melting point (pmp) and the temperature gradient generally increases.

-- One of those relocation processes, that has been intensively discussed in the recent years, is the mechanism often referred to as "anomalous diffusion" (Rempel, 2003; Rempel et al., 2001, 2002).
+Relocation of impurities under increasing recrystallization is likely to become important in the deeper part of meteoric ice cores, where the ice temperature gets closer to the pressure melting point (pmp) and the temperature gradient generally increases.
+One of those relocation processes that has been intensively discussed in the recent years is the mechanism often referred to as "anomalous diffusion" (Rempel, 2003; Rempel et al., 2001, 2002).
 In this process, it is surmised that, as grains slowly grow and recrystallize within ice sheets, most of the impurity molecules are preferentially excluded from the solid grains and enriched in the melt.
-As the polycrystalline mix- - ture of ice and premelt liquid solution flows downwards under gravity at a velocity "v", it encounters gradual variations in temperature leading to gradients in intergranular concentrations which, in turn, drive molecular diffusion of solutes relative to the porous ice matrix.
-The net result is that the bulk impurity profile will move downwards at a rate that differs by a finite "anomalous velocity" vc from the downwards velocity "v" - of the ice itself.
-A typical modeling case study for the conditions at the location of the GRIP ice core predicts separation of the bulk-impurity profile from the contemporaneous ice by a maximum amount of about 90 cm in the bottom layers (3028 m).
-Barnes and Wolff (2004) however suggest that the anomalous velocity calculated in Rempel's model is largely overestimated, since the latter mainly surmises that all impurities are located at triple junctions.
-As underlined by these authors, if impurities transit at twograin boundaries, then $v_c$ would be much lower.
-Also, Ohno et al. (2005), as discussed above, demonstrated that a fair share of these impurities are distributed within the crystal itself, further potentially hampering the "anomalous diffusion" process, as recognized by Rempel (2003).
+As the polycrystalline mixture of ice and premelt liquid solution flows downwards under gravity at velocity v, it encounters gradual variations in temperature leading to gradients in intergranular concentrations, which, in turn, drive molecular diffusion of solutes relative to the porous ice matrix.
+The net result is that the bulk impurity profile will move downwards at a rate that differs by a finite "anomalous velocity" v_c from the downward velocity v of the ice itself.
+A typical modelling case study for the conditions at the location of the GRIP ice core predicts separation of the bulk-impurity profile from the contemporaneous ice by a maximum amount of about 90 cm in the bottom layers (3028 m).
+However, Barnes and Wolff (2004) suggested that the anomalous velocity calculated in Rempel's model is largely overestimated, since the latter mainly surmises that all impurities are located at triple junctions.
+As underlined by these authors, if impurities are transferred at two-grain boundaries, then v_c would be much lower.
+Also, Ohno et al. (2005), as discussed above, demonstrated that much of these impurities are distributed within the crystal itself, further potentially hampering the "anomalous diffusion" process, as recognized by Rempel (2003).
 Another important feature of this migration process is that the amplitude of the concentration changes should not be altered, even in the case of asynchronous initial deposition of different species with contrasted concentration levels (Rempel, 2003).
 It is therefore difficult to invoke anomalous diffusion to explain the contrasts in species concentration variability observed in our bottom ice at EPICA Dome C (see Sect.
-4.2.).
+4.2).

-Another interesting process discussed by Rempel (2005), is the one in which the density difference between intercrystalline interstitial water (premelt) and ice produces a hydraulic gradient that drives a downwards liquid flow.
+Another interesting process discussed by Rempel (2005) is the one in which the density difference between intercrystalline interstitial water (premelt) and ice produces a hydraulic gradient that drives a downward liquid flow.
 When the temperature rises towards the glacier bed, the associated permeability increase leads to more rapid fluid transport, internal melting supplying the changing flow.
-Although the author shows that, in the specific case where the lower region of the glacier floats on a subglacial reservoir, a reduction in the hydraulic gradient results from surface energy effects and causes a decreasing transport rate in the lower few tens of centimeters, the process mentioned above provides a potential mechanism for downwards migration of the chemical compounds accumulated in the premelt layer as recrystallization at high temperature proceeds.
+Although the author shows that, in the specific case where the lower region of the glacier floats on a subglacial reservoir, a reduction in the hydraulic gradient results from surface energy effects and causes a decreasing transport rate in the lower few tens of centimetres, the process mentioned above provides a potential mechanism for downward migration of the chemical compounds accumulated in the premelt layer as recrystallization at high temperature proceeds.